jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically.rst

 * I hit :kbd:`ctrl+c` to exit the tests in the terminal_

-the program_ works and can make a Python_ `Test Driven Development`_ environment automatically the way I want every time
+the program_ works and can make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` automatically the way I want every time

 ----